SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-app-service-plan.md

 - **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
 To learn more, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).

 - **Platform Metrics for Azure App Service Plan**.
-These metrics are available in [Microsoft.Web/serverfarms](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-web-serverfarms-metrics) namespace.
+These metrics are available in the [Microsoft.Web/serverfarms](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-web-serverfarms-metrics) namespace.
 For more information on supported metrics, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/app-service/web-sites-monitor#understand-metrics).
 App Service Plan metrics are available only for plans in Basic, Standard, Premium and Isolated tiers.

 ## Setup